Universal thermodynamic topological classes of static black holes in Conformal Killing Gravity: Topological classes of static black holes in CKG background

 On the other hand, for $\lambda = -0.1$, two separate black hole states emerge.
-In terms of winding numbers, small black holes exhibit a value of $-1$, whereas their large counterparts are associated with $1$.
-These states correspond to thermodynamically unstable and stable black holes, respectively.
+In terms of winding numbers, small unstable black holes exhibit a value of $-1$, whereas their stable large counterparts are associated with $1$.
 We then describe the stability of black holes when subjected to constraints of both low and high temperatures.
 When the temperature is low ($\beta \to \infty$), black hole states are absent.
 In contrast, at high temperatures ($\beta \to 0$), the system exhibits both unstable small black holes and stable large ones.
 As a result, the Schwarzschild-AdS black hole within the CKG framework ($\lambda <0$) is classified into a specific topological category, labeled as $W^{0-}$.
 When the effect of the CKG parameter ($\lambda = 0$) is disregarded, it becomes clear that the Schwarzschild-AdS black hole remains in the $W^{0-}$ class, which is consistent with the results presented in \cite{gx1}.
-Furthermore, through the application of a similar analytical methodology, it is revealed that the pressure does not affect the AdS black hole.
+Furthermore, through the application of a similar analytical methodology, it is revealed that the pressure does not change the topological classification of black holes.
 More precisely, it is established that the Reissner-Nordstr$\ddot{o}$m black hole, when analyzed within the CKG framework, belongs to the $W^{0+}$ $(\lambda>0)$ and $W^{1+}$ $(\lambda<0)$ classes.
 In contrast, the Schwarzschild black hole falls into the $W^{1-}$ $(\lambda>0)$ and $W^{0-}$ $(\lambda<0)$ classifications when assessed under the CKG background.